 During the five years in my current school, I have been steadily teaching my students how to use breathing exercises for kids to practice mindfulness and calm down (on their own or with a partner!).

 - Begin to focus on your noticing your breath.
 Just say the words “inhale” and “exhale” and see what happens!
-Noticing your breath is essential to mindfulness, and it is usually the very first thing you work on when you learn how to be mindful.
+Noticing your breath is essential to mindfulness, and it is usually the first thing you work on when you learn to be mindful.

 - Start small.
-Be consistent, but start with just noticing breath, noticing calm feelings, praising small achievements.
+Be consistent, but start with just noticing breath, noticing calm feelings, and praising small achievements.
 Aim for 10 seconds of quiet and calm breath exercises.
 Then 30 seconds… and so on!

 - Name the practice as mindfulness but explain it as “noticing” or “being aware”.
 Give kid-friendly explanations like, “I can feel my body start to slow down when I take a slow breath.
 I remind myself that I am right here, not wherever my brain is taking me.”

-- Use it regularly and at varying times:
+- Pause and focus on breathing regularly and at varying times:

 - Start and end every class with mindful listening and breathing.

 - Use mindful breathing if the class gets too loud.
 We pause, listen to a singing bowl, and a take a deep breath.

-- Cue a silent breath in the hallway just with your body actions to prepare them to come into the class.
+- Cue a silent breath in the hallway or a quiet space just with your body actions to prepare them for a transition

-- I will name my own feelings as being angry or upset and then I demonstrate taking a breath to calm myself down.
+- Name your own feelings as being angry or upset and then demonstrate taking a breath to calm yourself down.
 This is HUGE for demonstrating self-awareness and encouraging it in others.

-Check out some more tips in my post here: How to Calm a Class or a Kid Using Mindfulness
+Check out some more classroom-based mindfulness tips in my post here: How to Calm a Class or a Kid Using Mindfulness